John Simon (critic)

-John Ivan Simon (né Simmon; May 12, 1925 − November 24, 2019) was an American author and literary, theater, and film critic.
+John Ivan Simon (né Simmon; May 12, 1925 − November 24, 2019) was an American writer and literary, theater, and film critic.
 After spending his early years in Belgrade, he moved to the United States, serving in the United States Army Air Forces during World War II and studying at Harvard University.
 Beginning in the 1950s, he wrote arts criticism for a variety of publications, including a 36-year tenure as theatre critic for New York magazine, and latterly as a blogger.

-His reviews were known for their sardonic comments and negative disposition; his obituary in The New York Times called him a "caustic" critic who "saw little that he liked", and The Washington Post reported that a published collection of 245 film reviews he wrote contained only 15 positive ones.
-His controversial writing style, which could include harsh remarks about the physical appearances of performers, led to accusations of bigotry, public rebukes from fellow critics, and confrontations with the artists he wrote about.
+His reviews were known for their sardonic comments and negative disposition; his obituary in The New York Times called him a "caustic" critic who "saw little that he liked", and The Washington Post reported that a published collection of 245 film reviews that he wrote contained only 15 positive ones.
+His controversial writing style, which could include harsh remarks about the physical appearances of performers, led to accusations of bigotry, public rebukes from fellow critics, and confrontations with the artists about whom he wrote.

 Biography

 John Simmon was born in Subotica of Hungarian descent to Joseph and Margaret (née Reves) Simmon.
 He amended his surname at some point to "Simon".
 He said that his middle name "Ivan" was later added by his father to add distinction.
 He grew up in Belgrade before immigrating to the United States in 1941, aged 16, while on a tourist visa to join his father.

-By 1944, he was in a United States Army Air Forces basic training camp in Wichita Falls, Texas, and served until 1945.
+By 1944, he was in a U.S. Army Air Forces basic training camp in Wichita Falls, Texas, and served until 1945.
 Both of his parents became naturalized United States citizens in 1941.
 He attended Horace Mann School and earned a BA, MA, and PhD in Comparative Literature at Harvard University.
 As a student, Simon was hired by playwright Lillian Hellman to prepare a translation of Jean Anouilh's The Lark, but he was reportedly only paid $50, half of the agreed amount, because, in his own words, he gave her fifty double-spaced pages but she had expected that many pages in single-space.

-Simon penned theater, film, music, and book reviews for publications such as New York, Esquire, The Hudson Review, National Review, Opera News, The New Leader, Commonweal, The New Criterion and The New York Times Book Review.
+Simon wrote theater, film, music, and book reviews for publications such as New York, Esquire, The Hudson Review, National Review, Opera News, The New Leader, Commonweal, The New Criterion and The New York Times Book Review.
 He also contributed an occasional essay to The Weekly Standard.
 Simon was the theater critic at New York for 36 years from October 1968 until May 2005.
 He wrote theater reviews for Bloomberg News from June 2005 through November 2010.
 He also reviewed theater for The Westchester Guardian.

 Simon played himself in a 1975 television episode of The Odd Couple and as a sort of parody of himself in a short film on Saturday Night Live in 1986.

 Simon died at Westchester Medical Center on November 24, 2019, at age 94, from complications of a stroke he suffered earlier that day while attending a dinner theater.
 At the time of his death, he lived in Manhattan with his wife, Patricia Hoag-Simon, whom he had married in 1992.